 The Story Ranch Lakes are located on Story Ranch (surprise, surprise) near Emigrant, Montana.
-This ranch is only about a 25-minute drive from Livingston, but poor-quality ranch roads mean it’s another 15 minutes to Lower Story Lake and 25 or so to Upper Story Lake.
+This ranch is only about a 25-minute drive from Livingston, but poor-quality ranch roads mean it’s another 20 minutes to either of the two lakes on the property.
 You DO NOT want to drive on these roads when heavy rain is or has recently occurred.
 The roads are narrow, rutted, made entirely of clay, and often hang precariously over gullies and swales.

 Upper Story Lake